|If you have already saved your audio as an Audacity Project, use or to open the <my_project_name>.aup. |

-When you import a compressed audio file into your project such as MP2, MP3, Ogg Vorbis or FLAC, there is usually no choice between "safer" and "faster" - the file's data is always copied into the project.
+When you import a compressed audio file into your project on Windows or Mac, either a lossy format like MP3, MP2, M4A or Ogg Vorbis or the lossless compressed FLAC format, there is no choice between "safer" and "faster" - the file's data is always copied into the project.

 Importing audio from CDs

 Audacity does not contain any function for importing (ripping) audio from CDs.
 This can, however, be achieved by using other applications to extract the data into a file format Audacity does support.

 See the tutorial How to import CDs.